SANDAG/SRF/Supply/README.md

 ## Installation

-- Test with `python redm_main.py -t`
+- Test with `python main.py -t`
-- Create distributable folder with `pyinstaller redm_main.py`
+- Create distributable folder with `pyinstaller main.py`

 ## Usage

 - Add MGRA level data to the `data` folder
   - Ensure that the column labels match those listed under interface
 - Configure program inputs in `parameters.yaml`
-- Run with `python redm_main.py`
+- Run with `python main.py`
-  - Or, run the redm_main executable from the pyinstaller dist folder after following installation steps
+  - Or, run the main executable from the pyinstaller dist folder after following installation steps

 ## Interface

-REDM accepts a .csv file and expects the following data on each MGRA:
+The supply module accepts a .csv file and expects the following data on each MGRA:

 ### Input and Output Columns

-REDM will look for these columns and update them during program execution
+the supply module expects these columns and update them during program execution

 - SqFt_SF | total squarefootage of single-family units
 - SqFt_MF | total squarefootage of multiple-family units